Choosing the right paper

-Paper has various properties that contribute to its performance, the most notable of which are pH level, strength, opacity, whiteness and brightness.
+Paper has various properties that contribute to its performance, the most notable of which are pH level, strength, opacity and whiteness.

 Acidity and alkalinity are measured on a scale known as the pH scale.
 Papers with a high level of acidity tend to deteriorate quickly.
-This is because the acids in the paper attack the cellulose fibres and weaken its structure.
-This type of deterioration causes paper to become very brittle and discoloured and in extreme cases, so brittle as to disintegrate on touch.
+This is because the acids in the paper attack the cellulose fibres and weaken their structure.
+This type of deterioration causes paper to become very brittle and discoloured.

-Certain ingredients in paper can also cause acid to form as the paper ages, chief among these is lignin, a common impurity in paper made from wood pulp.
+Certain ingredients in paper can also cause acid to form as the paper ages; chief among these is lignin, a common impurity in paper made from wood pulp.
 Acidity from external sources such as air pollution and finger grease can also affect paper.
-For a paper to be considered truly permanent, it must have a level of alkaline material added during its manufacture to neutralise these acids as they form.
+For a paper to be considered truly permanent, it must have a level of alkaline material added during its manufacture to neutralise all these acids as they appear.

 A satisfactory degree of opacity is required in printing and writing papers to avoid show-through from the opposite side of the printed sheet.
 A degree of whiteness is also desirable as this affects the contrast of the image and the overall print quality.

-Recycled paper is made from cellulose fibres derived from waste paper and paper products.
+Recycled paper is made with a proportion of cellulose fibres derived from waste paper.
 The processes and chemicals used to remove adhesives, inks and other contaminants generally result in a paper stock with very short fibre.
-This means recycled papers tend to be weak and have poor tear strength and fold endurance.
-Widely available recycled papers contain either 80 per cent or 100 per cent recycled fibre, and their performance characteristics can differ markedly.
+This means recycled papers tend to be weaker than papers made using 100% virgin fibre.
+Recycled papers can also produce higher levels of dust than papers made of virgin fibre.
+They should therefore be used with care in photocopy machines.

-Standards Australia has produced a standard for permanent paper (AS 4003 – 1996) which recommends papers with appropriate chemical stability, but not the physical durability required by the National Archives.
+Standards Australia has produced a standard for permanent paper (AS 4003 – 1996) which recommends papers with appropriate chemical stability, but not the physical durability required by the Archives.
 Our own specifications include an additional requirement that strength properties must not substantially diminish over time.
-We advise the use of paper that meets our standard of archival quality be used.
-Papers featuring the National Archives of Australia registered watermark, for Commonwealth records with a long-term retention period.
+We advise the use of paper that meets our standard of archival quality, featuring the National Archives of Australia registered watermark, for Commonwealth records with a long-term retention period.

 Archival paper is formulated to have both the chemical and the physical properties to ensure it remains usable for long periods.
 Chemical stability is ensured through the addition of an 'alkaline reserve' of calcium or magnesium carbonate to combat acid degradation.
 Physical strength is ensured through the use of long, high quality fibre such as cotton or fully bleached chemical wood.